— Manual Installation#

 Video Guide — description found below

-3. Follow the instructions during the installation.
+4. Follow the instructions from the installer.
 Make sure to cross off all the options regarding PATH, as shown below.

 ../../_images/Miniconda-install-path.png